-- No more than six pilots are permitted on a take off deck at any one time, unless briefed otherwise. - The first 6 pilots must be ready to takeoff at the start of the task. - Every pilot must take off before the sixth pilot in order after him has taken off or a 20% penalty will apply. - If a marshal considers a pilot to be causing unreasonable delay (has been on the deck more than 20 minutes with the opportunity to take off), a 20% penalty will apply.
+- The first 6 pilots must be ready to takeoff at the start of the task. - Every pilot must take off before the sixth pilot in order after him has taken off or a 20% penalty will apply. - If a marshal considers a pilot to be causing unreasonable delay (has been on the deck more than 20 minutes with the opportunity to take off), a 20% penalty will apply.